camillefrancq/sml5202-final-francq/page4.md

 <h2>Feeling disoriented?</h2>
 <p>
 Exploring French-speaking countries can be quite an adventure, but you need to know how to ask for directions in French and to understand what you’re told.
-After all, if you don’t understand the directions, you might miss the very things you hoped to see.
+After all, if you do not understand the directions, you might miss the very things you hoped to see.
 Luckily, a few French words can help you ask for directions and most of all understand the answer. <br><br><br>

 Little tip: Before asking your way, start with addressing people with the phrase "Excusez moi", which will attract people attention in a polite way.
 </p>